 Rodboro, Gloucestershire, which is believed to be believed to be

 Rodborough, near Stroud, Gloucestershire.

 - He appears to have had a nephew called H. W. DEWHURST, who

-founded the Verulam Philosophical Society and whose grandmother is
+founded the Verulam Philosophical Society.

 - His wife's HATTON cousins married into an EDGINGTON family descended

 from RODWAY, the latter being a surname associated with Rodboro,

 although no link between the two groups has yet been proved.

 Unfortunately Mr DEWHURST's wife and female relatives seem as much of an

 enigma as Mr BULLs parents and siblings!
 There is however one clue to